 The separate colonial navies were combined at Federation into the Commonwealth Naval Forces, however, it was not until 1904 that new uniforms were regulated.
-In 1911 it became the Royal Australian Navy in 1911.
+In 1911 it became the Royal Australian Navy.

 From 1911-1928 the “lazy anchor”, i.e. tilted, was replaced by the “upright anchor”.